Amr-Hegazy1/nanoGPT/README.md

     *   You can set the number of top experts to use with `--moe_top_k=<value>` (default is 2).
     *   To use hard routing, add the `--moe_hard_routing=True` flag.

+### Shared MoE (Experimental)

+This experiment allows you to share the same set of experts across all layers of the model.
+This can significantly reduce the number of parameters and memory usage, especially for models with a large number of experts.

+*   **How to use:**
+    *   To enable shared MoE during training, use the following flags:
+        ```bash
+        python train.py --moe=True --share_moe_experts=True
+        ```

 ### Random 2D Recurrence (Experimental)

 This experiment implements a novel recurrent block that operates in two dimensions with random recurrence counts.
 It comes in two flavors: `flat` and `hierarchical`.

+*   **Loss Scaling:** The loss can be scaled by the number of expanded layers using the `--scale_loss_by_n_layer` flag.
+This can be useful for stabilizing training when using a variable number of layers.

+*   **Validation Loss Plot:** After training a model with random 2D recurrence, a plot of the validation loss versus the number of expanded layers is generated and saved to the output directory.
+This can help visualize the effect of the number of layers on the model's performance.

 *   The block consists of three sub-blocks: a horizontal recurrent block, a vertical recurrent block, and a verifier block.
 *   The input is first expanded vertically a random number of times to create "levels".